 Can I use this extension without the API component?

-No. You must upload data layer objects to the CDN prior to using this extension.
+No. You must upload data layer objects prior to using this extension.

 Can I change the scope of the extension?

 No. The scope and the execution drop-down list is predefined to ensure that the extension can automatically run before all load rules and tags are processed.